In SQL queries, join order-related hints include the ORDERED and LEADING hints.

 28 rows in set

-Specifies to use the default join order in the query.
-The ORDERED hint has a higher priority than the LEADING hint.
-If the ORDERED hint is specified, the LEADING hint becomes invalid.
-When the ORDERED hint is used, the ORDERED hint is not displayed in the OUTLINE DATA, and instead, the complete LEADING hint is printed.
+The ORDERED hint specifies that the optimizer should use the join order specified in the query.
+The ORDERED hint takes precedence over the LEADING hint.
+If the ORDERED hint is specified, the LEADING hint is ignored.
+When the ORDERED hint is specified, the ORDERED hint is not displayed in the outline data, and the complete LEADING hint is printed.

 Syntax